A Guide to Improving Your Water Quality With A Reverse Osmosis (RO) Water System ...

 If you are unsure of your deck’s safety contact a professional, such as a certified deck inspector.

 Protect Fasteners From Corrosion

-Connectors and fasteners exposed to weather are prone to corrosion.
-Using zinc coated or stainless steel fasteners and connectors is highly recommended because they are resistant to corrosion, which helps preserve your deck’s longevity.
+Connectors and fasteners exposed to the weather are prone to corrosion.
+Using zinc-coated or stainless steel fasteners and connectors is highly recommended because they are resistant to corrosion, which helps preserve your deck’s longevity.

 Fix Loose Connections

 One of the more frequent issues is loose nails, as well as loose or wobbly connections.
 They can lead to serious structural issues and if not fixed, can cause injuries.